-Sharks of Belize – Whale Shark, Reef Sharks, Nurse Sharks and Bull Sharks
+Sharks of Belize – Whale Shark, Reef, Nurse and Bull Sharks

-One fascinating shark is the lemon shark most commonly found in the shallower reef portions near Placencia, Belize and the rest of the Caribbean.
+One fascinating shark is the lemon shark most commonly found in the shallower reef portions near Placencia in Belize .
 Lemon sharks like to rest on the bottom near shore areas but may dive up to 1,300 feet in search of food.
 Their unusual color sets them apart from most other sharks.
 Lemon sharks have a yellowish tinged skin that provides good camouflage over the sandy bottoms of shallow water regions of the reef and islands.

-No dive in Belize is complete without seeing the seemingly sluggish and now protected nurse shark that thrives in the moderate temperatures of the back reef, fore reef and drop-off zones around Placencia.
 Nurse sharks can be distinguished by the two barbels on the upper lip.
-Rocks and corals offer ledges and caves, as shelter, for these docile species who feed on conch, lobster, crabs, and fishes.
-Often they can be found lying on a sandy patch in a channel or a sandy patch surrounded by patch reef which are plentiful near Placencia, with our spur and groove reef formations and our expert dive guides will take time to look for these on your scuba dives.
+Rocks and corals offer ledges and caves as shelter for these docile species who feed on conch, lobster, crabs, and fish .
+Often they can be found lying on a sandy patch in a channel or a sandy patch surrounded by patch reef which are plentiful near Placencia.
+With our spur and groove reef formations our expert dive guides will take time to look for these on your scuba dives.
 Since nurse sharks mate multiple times with different partners, pups in the same litter may be the product of several fathers.
 Juvenile nurse sharks flourish in the abundant mangrove patches on the hundreds of secluded islets and islands off the Belize reefs where the thick root system provides protection from large predatory fish.
-You are almost certain to see these during our Silk Cayes dive and snorkel tour as well as other sharks of Belize.

 Blacktip sharks have been seen making leaps out of the water to attack schools of small fish.
 They can easily be identified by the black tips on most of their fins are are often sighted off the walls and reefs around Placencia, Belize.
 Blacktip sharks are a coastal species rather than ocean going.
 They spend the first few months of their lives in shallow water and then migrate to deeper water, but most adults are found in water depths of less 100 feet/30 meters.